kazurayam/FindElementsByXPath-getWebElementsAsList/README.md

 </select>
 ```
 The way how the web elements are marked up is not significant.
 You may have &lt;li&gt;, &lt;tr&gt;, &lt;a&gt; or whatever.
 We are able to code appropriate XPath expression to select the elements of our interest out of the target HTML.
 2. My test code has a list of expected texts to be displayed in the target pages.
-Let me name it as **the expected texts**.
+Let me name it as **the expected data**.
 Let me suppose I have the following literal in my test case, for example:
 ```
 List<Map<String,String>> data =  [
     ["text":"Hongkong CURA Healthcare Center"],